fabiogoma/selinux-nginx-tomcat/README.md

 </p>

 # Time to go
 I hope by now you no longer think about disable SELinux before you give it a try.
-The next step is to destroy the environment and free up space on your host
+The next step is to destroy the environment and free up space on your host.
+If you are still logged on the VM, exit and return to your host before execute the command below.

 ```bash
 $ vagrant destroy -f